 You can’t choose everything; you have limited time, energy, money.
 So where are you going to spend your time?

 Use the values list from the resources section of this course to select your top 10 most important values.
-Write them in your workbook.
+Write them down.

 Hang them on your wall.
 Look at them once a week.